dotEpoch/339-PID-controller/README.md

 # 339-PID-controller
-Example Arduino code and Python plotter for the temperature PID lab setup (offered in the PHYS 339 course at McGill University).
+Example Arduino code and Python plotter for the PHYS 339 temperature PID lab setup (offered at McGill University).